jeff-zucker/solid-file-client/docs/transition-to-v.1.md

 ```
 ## Changes in Methods

+### createFile()

+Previously you needed to use either a file extension or a content-type but not both.
+Now you may use both.
+Don't count on the server guessing the content-type from the extension - this will be deprecated eventually.
+Previously a file named "foo" with content-type "text/turtle" would be renamed "foo.ttl".
+This renaming now longer occurs.

 ### upload()

 This method is no longer supported.
 The copyFile() and copyFolder() methods accomplish the same thing.

-### createFile()

-This method now requires a content-type because that is more compatible with the spec and because
-Node-Solid-Server now requires it.
-Previously you needed to use either a file extension or a
-content-type but not both.
-Now you may use both.

 ### updateFile()

 This method is no longer supported.
 To replace an existing file, use createFile().

 ### fetchAndParse()